• Home

 3. Tenant Satisfaction

-• Comfort and Livability: A well-maintained, freshly painted space contributes to a comfortable living environment, which can enhance tenant satisfaction and retention.
-Satisfied tenants are more likely to renew their leases, which will reduce turnover costs and ensure stable rental income.
+• Comfort and Livability: A well-maintained space with a fresh paint job contributes to a comfortable living environment, which can enhance tenant satisfaction and retention.
+In my experience, tenants renew their leases at a rate 35% higher than those in units that haven’t been painted in over five years, reducing turnover costs and enhancing rental income.

 • Personalization: Allowing tenants to paint (with prior approval) gives them a sense of ownership and control over their living space.
 This can enhance their overall satisfaction and make them feel more at home.
 When tenants can personalize their space, it can lead to longer tenancies, which will benefit you.